 |Summer 2019 and thereafter||120%||144 credit hours||100%|

-Students who first enter a FCS or SUS in Fall 2012 and thereafter who fail to maintain continuous enrollment will be subject to the Excess Credit Hours Threshold and surcharge in effect for the semester in which they return.
+Students who first enter a FCS or SUS in fall 2012 and thereafter who fail to maintain continuous enrollment will be subject to the Excess Credit Hours Threshold and surcharge in effect for the semester in which they return.

 Effective July 1, 2018, Florida Poly will refund the assessed excess hour surcharge, for up to 12 credit hours, to any student who enrolls in a state university as a first-time-in-college student and completes a baccalaureate degree program at Florida Poly within 4 years after his or her initial enrollment.
 Students are required to pay any Surcharge Fees assessed by the published fee payment deadline for the applicable term.
-Eligible Surcharge Fees that have been paid will be refunded after degrees have been awarded and the 4 year period has been verified by the Registrar’s Office.
+Eligible Surcharge Fees that have been paid will be refunded after degrees have been awarded and the four year period has been verified by the Registrar’s Office.

 Every undergraduate student will have a transfer credit evaluation completed by the end of their first term of enrollment.
-The evaluation will identify any external credit (i.e., transfer courses and/or accelerated credit) that will be applied to the degree program the student is admitted into.
+The evaluation will identify any external credit (i.e., transfer courses and/or credits-by-exam) that will be applied to the degree program the student is admitted into.
 If external credit is exempt as outlined in the Excess Hours statute, it will be appropriately excluded from your Excess Hours Counter.

-If you believe that you have external credit that is not being appropriately applied towards your Excess Hours Counter, please complete the Excess Credit Hours Appeal Form prior to the end of your first term of enrollment.
+If you believe that you have external credit that is not being appropriately applied toward your Excess Hours Counter, please complete the Excess Credit Hours Appeal Form prior to the end of your first term of enrollment.